-

 Install minimal Gnome desktop

-1. Install display server(xserver-xorg-core), minimal gnome desktop(gnome-core) and gnome display manager(gdm3):
+xserver-xorg-core), minimal gnome desktop(gnome-core) and gnome display manager(gdm3):apt-get install gnome-core gdm3

 Install Graphics card firmware